 With IONOS, you’re not locked into a long contract, so it’s easier to make these business decisions on the fly based on your current requirements.
 IONOS handily outlines how many visitors per minute that each plan should support.
-The Essential plan works for up to 50 visitors per minute to your site, the Business plan can handle up to 200 visitors per minute, and the Expert plan can handle 500 visitors per minute.
+The Essential plan works for up to 50 visitors a minute to your site, the Business plan can handle up to 200 visitors a minute, and the Expert plan can handle 500 visitors a minute.

-Other features include automatic daily backups and site scans, direct denial of service (DDoS) protection, a one-click installer for over 70 applications, 10 MySQL databases, a free domain for a year, 10 email accounts, a 99.9 percent uptime guarantee, and 24/7 customer service.
+Other features include automatic daily backups and site scans, DDoS protection, a one-click installer for over 70 applications, 10 MySQL databases, a free domain for a year, 10 email accounts, a 99.9 percent uptime guarantee, and 24/7 customer service.

 iPage is a cheap hosting product that’s owned by Endurance International Group (EIG).
 This huge conglomerate also owns HostGator and Domain.com, and as one of the largest web hosting providers on the internet, EIG can offer great deals.